[TOC]

 - Adding New Token as End of Sentence(EOS) Token: User

-shared a script they used to modify the EOS token in a tokenizer.
-They replaced the</s>
+@faldoreshared a script they used to modify the EOS token in a tokenizer.
+They replaced the</s>EOS token to a new token `

 â· #datasets (3 messages):